garrettsutula/simple-swagger-codegen/README.md

-# Swagger to Javascript Codegen
+# simple-swagger-codegen
 Minimalist Swagger > Javascript codegen.
-Assumes validation done w/ `swagger-tools` validator, linting, style, and complexity enforcement in mustache template or as part of CI process.
+Assumes linting, style, and complexity enforcement in mustache template or as part of CI process.
 Templates implemented so far:

 - App
 - Controller